 Open to Change

 In my past roles, I was tasked with the tremendous opportunity to vet improved global, human resources management systems.
 I evaluated the entire lifecycle of HR: from payroll to benefits and resource management to timekeeping.
-From this experience, I have learned questions vital to consider when given the power to make a decision that is meant for the betterment of all.
+I have learned the vital questions to consider when considering changing systems, processes, and vendors for the company's benefit.

 As I mentioned, throw the phrase, “If it ain’t broke, don’t fix it,” out the window.
-Unfortunately, the time to consider making changes to processes or vendor relationships comes when shit has already hit the fan and we realize a process or relationship could not get any worse.
+Unfortunately, the moment we consider making changes typically comes when shit has already hit the fan.
+When we finally accept that a process or relationship could not get any worse.
 Deciding to consider making a change when hitting rock bottom is common even in most aspects of life in general, but for the purpose of this article let’s stick with the corporate environment.
 Realizing change can come from any level and any role of an organization.
 An organization with open communication is more successful than those with executives that don’t listen to their workforce.
 As Steve Jobs famously stated, “It doesn’t make sense to hire smart people and tell them what to do; we hire smart people so they can tell us what to do.”
 Allowing a culture of open communication gives people confidence to reach out to decision makers to potentially catch the opportunity to make positive change, before hitting rock bottom.

 Is the change necessary?